XulbuX/Python/Projects/Commands/README.md

 # Custom Commands
 This repository contains quite a few Python files, which are supposed to be run as commands in the console and do some useful stuff.
-[What does each command do?](#whateachcommanddoes)
+[Figure out what each command does.](#whateachcommanddoes)

 ## Run the files as console commands